-(ii) Improve community wellbeing through strengthened community institutions, increased agricultural productivity, and sustainable sources of timber and fuel wood for local use;(iii) Support Cambodia's Community Forest Programme, National REDD+ Strategy, and
+(ii) Improve community wellbeing through strengthened community institutions, increased agricultural productivity, and sustainable sources of timber and fuel wood for local use; (iii) Support country XYZ's Community Forest Programme, National REDD+ Strategy, and National Agricultural Development Plan.

-• Provide a brief description of the project, including:

-- The purpose of the project; - Drivers of deforestation and/or forest degradation that are expected to impact forests in the project area; - The type of activities the proposed project will implement to reduce net emissions and any other major activities that will be conducted.
+Provide a brief description of the project, including: The purpose of the project; Drivers of deforestation and/or forest degradation that are expected to impact forests in the project area; The type of activities the proposed project will implement to reduce net emissions and any other major activities that will be conducted.